Jalapeno Ranch Dressing

 This post may contain affiliate links.
 Read my disclosure policy.

 This easy homemade Jalapeno Ranch Dressing will kick up all of your favorite salads.
-Bursting with the fresh flavors of cilantro and lime and just a bit spicy, this creamy salad dressing recipe adds a tasty twist to the classic Ranch you love, and it can even be used as a dip or sauce.
+Bursting with the fresh flavors of cilantro and lime, this creamy salad dressing recipe is just a bit spicy, and adds a tasty twist to the classic Ranch you love.
+It can even be used as a dip or sauce.

 Can’t handle the heat?
 Try Buttermilk Avocado Ranch Dressing!

-So naturally when something is this popular, it eventually becomes time to shake things up a bit.
+When something is this popular, though, it eventually becomes time to shake things up a bit.
 I’ve made Buffalo Ranch Dressing and Barbecue Ranch Dressing in the past, but now I wanted to add some freshness and spice!
+That’s why I made this Jalapeno Ranch Dressing.
+Sure, you can buy it already made or doctor up powdered Ranch seasoning, but it’s so easy to make and the fresh ingredients give it such a bright flavor that is unmatched by anything from a bottle or packet.
+Here’s why you’ll love it…

 • Milk: You can use any kind you have on hand and adjust the amount to give you the consistency you like.
 Whole milk will make a thicker dressing, skim or almond milk will thin it out more, so you may want to use a little less.

-• Mayonnaise: The classic base to make a super creamy dressing, but you can also use plain Greek yogurt to lighten it up or if you prefer the flavor.
+• Mayonnaise: The classic base to make a super creamy dressing, but you can also use plain Greek yogurt.
+Nonfat yogurt will lighten it up, whole milk yogurt is richer and keto-friendly.Vegan mayo works great too.

 • Fresh dill: Roughly chopped, or you can use dried.